plug-obp/plug-obp.github.io/bare-metal-uml.md

 ## An Embedded Model Interpreter for UML Models
 {: style="text-align: center"}

-Plug can also be used to analyze UML models through an Embedded Model Interpreter (EMI).
+OBP2 can also be used to analyze UML models through an Embedded Model Interpreter (EMI).
 This interpreter aims at simulating, verifying, and executing UML models with a unique implementation of the UML semantics.
-Simualtion and model-checking activities can be performed directly on the executable UML model running on the model interpreter by connecting Plug to this interpreter.
+Simualtion and model-checking activities can be performed directly on the executable UML model running on the model interpreter by connecting OBP2 to this interpreter.
 This tool provides an execution platform running either with OS support on desktop computers or without OS (bare-metal) on resource constrained embedded targets (e.g., STM32).
 This model interpreter is developped in collaboration with our industrial partner Davidson ([https://www.davidson.fr/](https://www.davidson.fr/)).
 {: style="text-align: justify"}